openstate/open-raadsinformatie/README.md

 See this guide to [install the Open Raadsinformatie API](https://github.com/openstate/open-raadsinformatie/blob/master/docs/installation.rst) using Docker, Vagrant or manually.
 There are also a few usage commands to get you started.
 Check out the [maintenance guide](maintenance_guide.md) for info on how to manage this project in production.

-The docker-compose.yml specifies an external `docker_nginx-load-balancer` network.
-For local development use `docker network create docker_nginx-load-balancer` to create it.

 Latest docker version uses "-" as separator when creating container names instead of "_".
 You can still get the old functionality by adding "--compatibility" to docker compose.
 So when using the latest Docker in development, use the following to start the containers:
 `docker compose --compatibility -f docker-compose.yml -f docker-compose.dev.yml up --build -d`